Training

 The curriculum is based on the Housing First Europe Guide (which is now available in multiple languages here).

-The call for application for the sixth Train-the-Trainer is now open!
+The call for application for the Cohort 7 of Train-the-Trainer is now open!

 Cities play a crucial role in implementing the Housing First approach for addressing homelessness due to their unique position as hubs of resources, services, and governance.
 Housing First is a strategy that prioritizes providing stable and permanent housing to homeless individuals without preconditions, such as sobriety or participation in treatment programs.